Precise Unbiased Estimation in Randomized Experiments using Auxiliary Observational Data: Introduction

 In many cases, observational and RCT data coexist within the very same database.
 For instance, covariate and outcome data for a biomedical RCT may be drawn from a database of electronic health records, and that same database may contain equivalent records for patients who did not participate in the study and were not randomized.
 Along similar lines, covariate and outcome data for an RCT designed to evaluate the impact of an educational intervention might be drawn from a state administrative database, and that database may also contain information on hundreds of thousands of students who did not participate in the RCT.
 We refer to these individuals, who are non-participants of the RCT but who are in the same database, as the \emph{remnant} from the study \citep{rebarPaper}.
 We ask, how can we use the remnant to improve power to detect effects in RCTs?

-An example from the field of education is the ASSISTments TestBed \citep{heffernan2014assistments, ostrow2016assessment}.
-ASSISTments is a computer-based learning platform used by over 50,000 students throughout the United States each year for homework and classwork.
+An example from the field of education is \url{www.ETRIALStestbed.org} (formerly the ASSISTments TestBed \citep{heffernan2014assistments, ostrow2016assessment}).
 The TestBed is an A/B testing program designed for conducting education research that runs within ASSISTments, and has been made accessible to third-party education researchers.
 Using the TestBed, a researcher can propose A/B tests to run within ASSISTments.
 That is, a researcher may specify two contrasting conditions, such as video- or text-based instructional feedback, and a particular homework topic, such as ``Adding Whole Numbers,'' or ``Factoring Quadratic Equations.''
 Then, students working on that topic are individually randomized between the two conditions.
 The researcher could then compare the relative impact of video- vs.\ text-based feedback on an outcome variable of interest such as homework completion.
 The anonymized data associated with the study, consisting of several levels of granularity and rich covariates describing both historical pre-study and within-study student interaction, is made available to the researcher.
-The Testbed currently hosts over 100 such RCTs, and several of these RCTs have recently been analyzed, e.g., \citep{fyfe2016providing, walkington2019effect,prihar2022exploring}.
+The TestBed currently hosts over 100 such RCTs, and several of these RCTs have recently been analyzed, e.g., \citep{fyfe2016providing, walkington2019effect,prihar2022exploring,vanacore2023impact,gurung2023identification,gurung2023how}.

 In the ASSISTments TestBed example, a given RCT is likely to consist of just a few hundred students assigned to a specific homework assignment, limiting statistical power and precision.
 For instance, in one typical ASSISTments TestBed A/B test, a total of 294 students were randomized between two conditions, leading to a standard error of roughly four percentage points when estimating the effect on homework completion.
 This standard error is too large to either determine the direction of a treatment effect or rule out clinically meaningful effect sizes.
 But the ASSISTments database contains data on hundreds of thousands of other ASSISTments users, many of whom may have completed similar homework assignments, or who may have even completed an identical homework assignment but in a previous time period.